OpenNHP/opennhp/docs/server_plugin.md

 1. **Development Language**: Go language is used for development.
 2. **Development Tools**: IDEs like IntelliJ IDEA or VS Code are recommended.
-3. **NHP SDK**: Download and integrate the latest version of the OpenNHP code from GitHub into your development environment.
+3. **OpenNHP source code**: Download and integrate the latest version of the OpenNHP code from GitHub into your development environment.
 Download URL: [https://github.com/OpenNHP/opennhp](https://github.com/OpenNHP/opennhp).

 ### 3.2 Project Initialization